-My Facebook page says that I am a scientist.
-But I work with both philosophers and scientists.
-And I do both empirical as well as philosophical research.
+My Facebook page says that I am a scientist, but I do science and philosophy.
 So am I a philosopher or a scientist?
-That question assumes that there is a clear boundary between philosophy and science—an assumption that’s (at best) controversial, but more likely an “unqualified failure” (Laudan 1996, 85).
+That question assumes that we can argue for a clear boundary between philosophy and science—an assumption that’s (at best) controversial, but more likely an “unqualified failure” (Laudan 1996, 85).
 Here are three reasons to think that philosophy is continuous with science.

 1. Science involves philosophy